MILWAUKEE -- — With one swing of the bat, Victor Caratini turned a forgettable performance into one of the most memorable moments of his career.

-Suzuki was playing for the first time since May 26 because of a sprained left ring finger.
+Suzuki was playing for the first time since May 26 due to a sprained left ring finger.
 He was activated from the injured list earlier in the day.

-"Obviously my injury kind of prolonged my time out from this team," Suzuki said through an interpreter.
-"I was very frustrated.
-So this game kind of meant a lot to me."
+“Obviously my injury kind of prolonged my time out from this team,” Suzuki said through a translator.
+“I was very frustrated.
+So this game kind of meant a lot to me.”

 Hader, who entered the game with a 1.05 ERA, was working for the second straight day after throwing 33 pitches in a 2-0 victory at Pittsburgh on Sunday.
 He also allowed a one-out double to Nico Hoerner but left him stranded at third.

 Cubs closer David Robertson couldn't protect the lead.